survivejs/site/pages/blog/46-hashnode-interview.md

 Recently I, along with [Fazle](https://twitter.com/@fazlerocks), started Hashnode which is a community for software developers.

 ## How would you describe Hashnode to someone who has never heard of it?
-How does it differ from the other solutions?
+How does it differ from other solutions?

 Hashnode brings a social angle to how developers interact.
 Stack Overflow already does a great job at helping developers with specific questions and programming errors